MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 **Typescript**: TypeScript: Environment Gizmos are referenced as Entity instances with no additional scripting capabilities.

 **Limitations:**
 - Multiple Environment Gizmos are allowed, but only one can be active at a time.
-You can use asset spawning to change the environment dynamically.
+You cannot use typescript to directly change their 'Active' property.
+You can use asset spawning to add a new Environment Gizmo dynamically that will become the new 'Active' gizmo.
 - When spawning multiple Environment Gizmos, the original Environment Gizmo may not reactivate when all other gizmos despawn.
 It might be safer to respawn your original Environment Gizmo when needed.

 ### In-World Item Gizmo